 You can count on Victoria to provide a safe, confidential, non-judgmental, compassionate space for you to be with yourself and your feelings, emotions, thoughts, fears, angst, concerns.
 She works from a strengths-based perspective believing that we all have inner wisdom and resiliencies that we can use to help us through the difficult times.

 or Book Appointment with Victoria Online Now

-Fees are payable at the end of each session.
-Credit card, e-transfer, cash or cheque are accepted.
+Fees are payable at the end of each session by Interac e-transfer, credit card, cash or cheque.

 – B.C.
 Crime Victim’s Assistance Program

 – ARETE Human Resources Inc.

 – Homewood Trauma Program